 WARNING: There is danger of explosion if the battery is mishandled or incorrectly replaced.
-Replace only with the same type of battery.
+Replace only with the battery recommended by the manufacturer.
 Do not disassemble it or attempt to recharge it outside the system.
 Do not crush, puncture, dispose of in fire, short the external contacts, or expose to water or other liquids.
 Dispose of the battery in accordance with local regulations and instructions from your service provider.